erandros/erandros.github.io/_posts/2017-06-22-my-thoughts-on-angular-transclusion.md

 That's a jolly good question, m8!
 Then make use of the templating engine your webapp framework has by default (I'm assuming you have a webapp framework).

 If you're in the `ASPNET core` world, use `TagHelpers`, and name them the same as the directives.
 Emulating the transclusion behaviour is pretty easy with them.
+(Please, in general try use cshtml files as templates of TagHelpers [as shown here](https://stackoverflow.com/a/40443258/796608), which is the only read good way for Tag Helpers with big html content, I will probably talk about it in a future post)

-If you're in the Node.js world, and you're using `pug.js`,
+If you're in the Node.js world, with `pug.js` (before known as, `jade`), you can use [mixin blocks](https://pugjs.org/language/mixins.html#mixin-blocks) to achieve transclusion easily as well.

 Having your templates coming from the server will be better because: